boegel/easybuild-wiki/FAQ.md

 **We do not recommend using these subtoolchains, because they cause more involved bookkeeping of dependencies, and may do more harm than good w.r.t. keeping the list of available modules understandable.**
+Subtoolchains like `GCC`, `gompi`, `iccifort`, etc. are only meant to be used when constructing toolchains.

 ***